-Work on multi-lane (two or more lanes of moving motor vehicle traffic in one direction) highways is divided into right-lane closures, left-lane closures, interior-lane closures, multiple-lane closures, and closures on five-lane roadways.
+Work on multilane (two or more lanes in one direction) highways is divided into right-lane closures, left-lane closures, interior-lane closures, multiple-lane closures, and closures on five-lane roadways.

-When a lane is closed on a multi-lane road for other than a mobile operation, a transition area containing a merging taper shall be used.
+When a lane is closed on a multilane road, a transition area containing a merging taper shall be used.